rsaarelm/idm/README.md

   half is fused in the first, the second map cannot be syntactically distinguished from the first.

+* Primitive types, chars, numeric types and booleans, are trimmed of unicode whitespace like NBSP before being parsed.
+The main IDM algorithm treats NBSP as content instead of indentation.
+This allows you to do left-padded table rows without breaking IDM parsing by padding with NBSP, and still having primitive elements parse correctly from the leftmost table column.
+User types with custom parsing from a string value may need to trim the input string on their own.

 * To set up the locally versioned githooks, do

 ```notrust